scloud19/SECipedia/apache/apache_security_tips.md

   Denial of Service (DoS) Attacks
+    Basic Idea
+      Application servers typically allocate an operating system thread/process for each connection.
+As a process is a relatively memory intensive resource, it's very easy to initiate DoS attacks.

+      "HTTP Heavy Lifting"

     Try to prevent responses to clients by typing up resources on the server.

     You can't prevent these attacks entirely, but you can do create mitigating factors.